 They have indoor and outdoor dining (weather permitting) and are generally open for dinner from 5 PM to 8 PM on Thursday, Friday, Saturday, and Sunday as of this writing.
 (Be sure to google their latest hours before visiting; they are very specific!)

-Coffee and grab-n-go is available from 7 to 11 AM most days and features items like Bacon Egg and Cheddar Sandwiches and Fruit n’ Granola bowls.
+Coffee and grab-n-go is available from 7 to 11 AM most days.
+The menu features items like Bacon Egg and Cheddar Sandwiches and Fruit n’ Granola bowls.

 Dinner is a decidedly more upscale affair, and the menu changes regularly with the seasons.
 Suffice it to say, however, that it features beautifully rendered locally-reared dishes like Pineland Farms Bean Salad with slow-cooked egg and goat cheese; Country Pork Terrine & Rillette with crusty bread, radish butter, and Chef Bryan Dame’s grandmother’s bread-n-butter pickles; and fried Castelvetrano Olives with parmesan, herbs, and goddess dressing– and those are just starters!